samuelpenney/GravitySim/README.md

 # GravitySim

-Starting to work on a gravity simulator.
-Shows how velocity and mass affects the rotation period of two bodies/planets and how mass distorts space time with the grid
+This is a gravity simulator that I worked on my first semester of my sophomore year of college.
+Shows how velocity and mass affects the rotation period of two or more bodies/planets and how mass distorts space time with a grid.

 ## How to Run